rossnoah/AutoQueuePlugin/README.md

-# SpikeyNewPlayerCommand
+# AutoQueuePlugin

-Allows a command to be run by console on the first time a player joins a server.
+Allows a command to be run by console on if a player has autoqueue enabled.

 Command is set in config.yml.

-U can reset the join status with `/NPCReset player`
+U can reset the autoqueue status with `/removeautoqueue player` (autoqueue.staff)

+You can change your autoqueue setting with `/autoqueue on` or `/autoqueue off` (autoqueue.command)